Last updated in 2022

 Bachelor of Science in Nursing (BSN) from an AACN or CCNE accredited school

-Current RN license in Nebraska or another state
+Current RN license in the United States

 One year of recent full-time RN experience (post-degree) in a critical care unit prior to applying to the program.